lsawade/introduction-to-conda/docs/creating-a-package/creating-a-conda-package.md

 ## Requirements

 The requirement to build a `conda` package is a working `meta.yml` that contains a build recipe.
-After successfule building you will need an `anaconda.org` account to upload and distribute the package.
+After successful building you will need an `anaconda.org` account to upload and distribute the package.

 Let's start with the `meta.yml`